talmuth/HAHeaterMeter/README.md

   If you prefer the legacy -1 values to represent a disabled alarm, you can find an updated script in: "legacy_update_heatermeter_input_numbers.yaml"

 ## Changes:
+- Negative Alarm values are sync'd (rather than displaying -1).
 - Updated YAML to include default values for INT and FLOAT values in templates.
   - See [2021.10 Breaking Changes\Templates](https://www.home-assistant.io/blog/2021/10/06/release-202110/#breaking-changes)
 - Added 'Update HeaterMeter Alarms' automation (Contributed by Chris8837).